peteclark82/node-fluid/README.md

 __Arguments__

+* Optional. options - Options for execution
+    * debug - Boolean.
+Logs out to the console information about execution for debugging.
 * callback(err, res) - A callback that is invoked after all of the methods have been run, or an error occurrs.
 If no error occurrs, res will be an array of return values that were passed to each method callback.
   If multiple flow control queues have been executed it will be an array (entry for each queue) of arrays